Recent Publications

 Press Release

-Read our latest report on how Local Government Officials (LGOs) assess trust in nonprofits.
-Published Fall 2022.
+Read our latest report on what factors Local Government Officials (LGOs) consider when they award grants and contracts to nonprofits.
+Published Summer 2023.

 Full Report